GDQuest/godot-guides-v3.0/design-user-interface/gui-creation-tutorial.md

 Each bar is split into two sub-elements that align horizontally: the label with the health count on the left, and the gauge on the right.
 Once again, the `HBoxContainer` is the perfect tool for the job.
 Select the `Bars` node and add a new `HBoxContainer` inside of it.
 Name it `Bar`.

-The label itself is requires at least three nodes: a `NinePatchRect` for the background, on top of which we'll add a sprite on the left, either `HP` or `EP`, and a `Label` on the right for the value.
+The label itself is requires at least three nodes: a `NinePatchRect` for the background, on top of which we'll add a texture on the left, either `HP` or `EP`, and a `Label` on the right for the value.
 We can nest `Control` nodes however we want.
 We could use the `NinePatchRect` as a parent for the two other elements, as it encompasses them.
 In general, you want to use containers instead, as their role is to help organize UI components.
 We'll need a `MarginContainer` later anyway to add some space between the life count and the gauge.
 Select the `Bar` and add a `MarginContainer`.
 Name it `Count`.
 Inside of it, add three nodes:

 1. A `NinePatchRect` named `Background`
 1. A `TextureRect` named `Title`